 Viewpoints Gallery on Maui features representational and contemporary works in a variety of media by local artists.

 Nohea Gallery on Oʻahu features art and fine crafts handmade in Hawaiʻi.
-Two Oʻahu galleriies, plus online shopping.
+Two Oʻahu galleries, plus online shopping.

-These are marketplaces with a collection of vendors offering Hawaiian-made and Hawaiʻi-themed gifts and souvenirs.
+Listed below are permanent marketplaces with a collection of vendors offering Hawaiian-made and Hawaiʻi-themed gifts and souvenirs.

 (Listed alphabetically by city)